-In the African equity markets Egypt and South Africa were among the worst performers in Q2, down 20% and 21% respectively (in US Dollar terms).
-The Moroccan market was down 10% and the Ghana market was down 13%, while the Nigerian market was up 7%, supported by rising commodity prices.
+In the African equity markets Ghana and South Africa were among the worst performers in Q3, down 25.3% and 12.3% respectively (in US Dollar terms) compared to Q2 2022.
+The Moroccan market was down 11.2% and the Nigeria market was down 9.8%, while the Egypt and Kenyan markets were flat on the quarter.